 Sinus headaches

-When the weather changes, people who suffer from sinus problems are usually hit with more headaches.
+When the weather changes, people who suffer from sinus problems usually experience more headaches.
 A sinus headache is often accompanied by common cold symptoms like stuffiness, cough, and sore throat.
 It causes pain and pressure around the sinuses and can worsen with movement like bending or lying down.

-For a sinus headache, it is important to treat the underlying cause.
-This often means taking a decongestant that has a pain reliever or an antihistamine allergy medicine if it is linked to allergies.
+It is important to treat the underlying cause of a sinus headache.
+This often means taking a decongestant that contains a pain reliever or an antihistamine allergy medicine if the headache is linked to allergies.
 Other at-home remedies include flushing out the sinuses with salt water and using a humidifier to keep the air moist.

 Migraine headaches